 At the Battle of Lookout Mountain, Union forces under the command of General George “Rock of Chickamauga” Thomas swept the Confederates from the field.

 After these victories, Ulysses S. Grant traveled east to take command of all of the Union armies.
 He left William Tecumseh Sherman in the west to take Atlanta.
 And take Atlanta Sherman did!

 Today, you can relive part of this exciting history at the Chickamauga Battlefield Visitor Center.
-The center is located at the north end of Chickamauga National Military Park.
+One of my favorite Georgia National Parks is the Chickamauga National Military Park.

 If You’re A History Buff Like Me

-Believe it or not, I was one of those guys who sat in class taking notes and, when the professor threw out the name of what sounded like an interesting book, I not only wrote it down, I went out and purchased it.
+Believe it or not, I was one of those guys who sat in class taking notes and, when the professor threw out the name of what sounded like an interesting book, I not only wrote it down, I actually went out and purchased it.
 Yes, I am that guy which is why I ended up teaching history.